-There are many benefits to buying a used electric car instead of a new or used traditional gas powered vehicle.
-And with the growing popularity of electric vehicles there are more models to choose from than ever.
-Buyers shopping used EVs can select cars from Tesla, Nissan, Chevrolet, Toyota, Ford, Volkswagen, BMW, Fiat and others.
-Here are the five best benefits to buying a used electric car.
+There are many benefits to buying a used electric car instead of a new or used traditional gas-powered vehicle.
+And with the growing popularity of electric vehicles, there are more models to choose from than ever.
+Buyers shopping for used EVs can select cars from Tesla, Nissan, Chevrolet, Toyota, Ford, Volkswagen, BMW, Fiat, and others.

 - Low cost of purchase over a new EV or equivalent gas-powered car.
 On average, second-hand electric cars cost between 43 to 72 percent less than new electric cars

 - Low price of charging at home and at public charging stations.